Flexible Working – Statutory Right #

 Qualifying Conditions for Flexible Working

-From 6th April 2024, the right to make a request for flexible working will exist from the first day of employment; there is no longer a 6 month service requirement.
+The right to make a request for flexible working now applies from the first day of employment; there is no longer a 6 month service requirement.

 – Two requests may be made in a 12 month period (not at the same time);

-– The individual is no longer required to make suggestions as to how the request may be accommodated;
+– The individual is no longer required to make suggestions of how the request may be accommodated.
+Even so, making practical suggestions may help you and your manager to discuss the details and find a solution;

 – Managers must consider the request reasonably and consult with the employee about the request;